 USDA, in collaboration with agricultural stakeholders, should work to strengthen mechanisms that foster communication and collaboration across the value chain and between different sectors of agriculture.
 Through this collaboration, USDA should build and provide access to “toolkits” or resources that encourage farmers and neighbors to adopt good farming practices that support identity-preserved production and minimize unwanted gene flow, addressing, for example, farmer-to-farmer communication, cropping plans, temporal and physical isolation, harvesting techniques, and inspections.
-USDA should promote the use of third-party verification of appropriate stewardship practices.
-USDA should encourage seed providers to include information about stewardship practices with commercial seed purchases or as part of [seed purchase][crop production] contracts and monitor adoption.
-USDA should support appropriate measures to strengthen the transparency of contract requirements and of actions taken to meet the requirements set out in those contracts.
-USDA should consider the feasibility of creating incentives for joint activities by neighbors or regionally to provide buffer strips or zones that facilitate identity-preserved crop production through existing conservation programs.
+[USDA should promote the use of third-party verification of appropriate stewardship practices.
+USDA should encourage seed providers to include information about stewardship practices with commercial seed purchases or as part of [seed purchase][crop production] contracts and monitor adoption.][AO, KK: DELETE] [USDA should support appropriate measures to strengthen the transparency of contract requirements and of actions taken to meet the requirements set out in those contracts.][LB, MH: DELETE] [USDA [should][AO, KK: also could] consider the feasibility of creating incentives for joint activities by neighbors or regionally to provide buffer strips or zones that facilitate identity-preserved crop production through existing conservation programs[AO, KK:, when feasible and advantageous to support the diversity of farmers’ needs].][LeC: DELETE]

 RESEARCH